starlord8801/coding-1/README.md

 A collection of my files from coding 1 2023.
 Files also exist on replit at https://replit.com/@skylerbrady48

-try out my rock paper scissors game [here](https://replit.com/@skylerbrady48/rock-paper-scissors)
+Fancy a game of rock paper scissors game?
+[Play it here](https://replit.com/@skylerbrady48/rock-paper-scissors)

-fancy a game of tik tac toe? [try it here](https://replit.com/@skylerbrady48/Tic-tac-toe)
+Fancy a game of tik tac toe?
+[Play it here](https://replit.com/@skylerbrady48/Tic-tac-toe)